rickb777/negotiator/README.md

 1) Create a type that conforms to the [ResponseProcessor](https://github.com/rickb777/negotiator/blob/master/responseprocessor.go) interface

-2) Call `negotiator.New(responseProcessors ...ResponseProcessor)` and pass in a your custom processor.
-When your request handler calls `negotiator.Negotiate(w,req,model,errorHandler)` it will render a PDF if your Accept header defined it wanted a PDF response.
+2) Where you call `negotiator.New(responseProcessors ...ResponseProcessor)`, pass in a your custom processor.
+When your request handler calls `negotiator.Negotiate(w, req, offers...)` it will render a PDF if your Accept header defined it wanted a PDF response.

 ### When a request is Not Acceptable

-You will create a `Negotiator` with one or more response processors.
-If a request is handled that is not claimed by and processor, a Not Acceptable (406) response is returned.
-This uses the default `http.Error` function to render the response, but a custom error handler can be plugged in using `Negotiator.With(myHandler)`.
+Having created a `Negotiator` with one or more response processors, if a request is handled that is not claimed by and processor, a Not Acceptable (406) response is returned.

+By default, this uses the standard `http.Error` function (from `net/http`) to render the response, If needed, a custom error handler can be plugged in using `Negotiator.WithErrorHandler(myHandler)`.

 ## Accept Handling